- IST3: Operational Research

-Housing has been booked (and must be paid in full) for 7 nights, from Friday 10th November to Friday 17th November (if you have not requested housing, please ignore this section).
+Housing will be booked (and must be paid in full) for 8 nights, from Friday 16th March to Saturday 24th March (if you have not requested housing, please ignore this section).
 Students can choose between three room types (available on a first-come, first-served basis).
 The sooner you contact the hostel, the higher your chance of staying in a room that meets your choice.

-How to arrive at the Hans Brinker Hostel from the Lisbon airport
+How to arrive at the Hostel from the Lisbon airport

-How to arrive at IST from the Hans Brinker Hostel
+How to arrive at IST from the Hostel

 The estimated cost for attending the courses in Lisbon is 260€ (includes housing, meals, local transportation and the cultural programme).